tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 If the story definition is vague, it's difficult to define concise acceptance criteria.
 Without clear acceptance criteria, it's difficult to be confident about what we're supposed to develop.
 Without understanding what we're supposed to develop, it's difficult to know when we've actually built it.

 Working from story definition through defining acceptance criteria to delivery is something [David Peterson](http://blog.davidpeterson.co.uk) calls the [Story delivery lifecycle](#story-delivery-life-cycle).
 It brings together the ideas of stories, acceptance criteria and tests with a framework for iterative development that underpins common agile processes.
-We'll take a closer look at it in the [Process overview](#process-overview) section.
+We'll take a closer look at it next.